Environmental impact of wind power: Noise

+Loud or persistent noise increases stress which could then lead to diseases, and wind turbines do generate noise, though at typical setback distances, it is extremely low.
+For example, at a distance of 300 m the sound generated may be around 45 dB; however, at a distance of 1.5 km, most wind turbines become inaudible.
+Thus the noise generated by wind turbines does not affect human health when the turbines are properly placed.

 A 2014 study by Health Canada involving 1238 households (representing 79 percent of the households in the geographic area studied) and 4000 hours of testing in Ontario and on Prince Edward Island includes the following supportive statements of wind turbine low frequency noise annoyance in its summary:

-"Wind turbines emit low frequency noise, which can enter the home with little or no reduction in energy, potentially resulting in.. annoyance."
+"Wind turbines emit low frequency noise, which can enter the home with little or no reduction in energy, potentially resulting in... annoyance."

 Regarding the comparison of low frequency wind turbine noise annoyance to transportation noise annoyance, the Health Canada study summary states: "Studies have consistently shown.. that, in comparison to the scientific literature on noise annoyance to transportation noise sources such as rail or road traffic, community annoyance with (low frequency) wind turbine noise begins at a lower sound level and increases more rapidly with increasing wind turbine noise."

 The summary also includes the following three findings of its own study: